 Perhaps clusters of distribution centers should consider collaborating on bull pen staging areas or new innovative private enterprise should step in.
 Shouldn’t shipping costs include overnight parking fees in known troublesome areas where drivers may need to pay for safe parking or truck stop electrification services if they are the only thing available?
 If tolls fees are added into shipping costs perhaps parking fees should be as well.
 The respondents to the 2013 truck parking survey were overwhelmingly company drivers, employees.
 Truck parking expenses in troublesome areas should not have to be paid by employees.
 These drivers are unable to plan their trip for a safe parking solution because poor load planning at another level of the supply chain and NATSO should know this about the industry they serve.

-Jason’s Law hopefully will be more than just a section in the MAP-21 Transportation Bill that allows funding sources for truck parking which has been in crisis before way before Jason Rivenburg was murdered.
+Jason’s Law hopefully will be more than just a section in the MAP-21 Transportation Bill that allows funding sources for truck parking.
+This is an issue that has been in crisis way before Jason Rivenburg was murdered.

 The following Slideshare presentation on the current state of truck parking is a snapshot of the results from the 2013 National Truck Parking Survey and Focus Group.
-Open comment sections from the survey are still being compiled for publication to the internet.
+PDF’s are available at the bottom of the slideshow for more detail on certain questions from the survey.
+If you would like more information on the survey results and conclusions you may contact Desiree Wood directly at email@example.com

 Open Comments Downloadable Comments Links: